Uberi/University-Notes/ECON101/ECON101.md

 This depends on elasticity - the more inelastic the demand, the more the burden of the tax is put on the buyer.
 Perfectly inelastic demand means buyers pay the tax.
 Perfectly elastic demand means sellers pay the tax.

-Taxes on suppliers shift the supply curve upward.
+Taxes on suppliers shift the supply curve upward/leftward.

-Taxes on consumers shift the demand curve down.
+Taxes on consumers shift the demand curve downward/leftward.

 Taxes are usually put on goods and services with inelastic supply or demand.
 Gasoline has inelastic demand, so the buyer pays more of the tax, while labour has inelastic supply, so the employer pays more of the tax.